 Paumanok Vineyards 2019 Late Harvest, Sauvignon Blanc

-Congratulations to all the winners of the 2023 New York Wine Classic!
+Congratulations to the winners of the 2023 New York Wine Classic!

 Paumanok Vineyards Aquebogue, NY(North Fork of Long Island)